 When a great man dies, it is as though a library has burned

 I was saddened to learn of the death of Oliver Sacks, the great author and neurologist, by cancer on August 30.
 He was eighty-one.
-Saddened but not surprised, as he had been ill for some time and had rapidly weakened in recent weeks.
+Saddened but not surprised, as he had been ill for some time and had rapidly declined in recent weeks.
 Dr. Sacks foreshadowed his impending death with a moving and eloquent essay on the meaning of Sabbath, published in the New York Times on August 15.

 A doctor by trade, an author by choice, Dr. Sacks made his mark in the world of popular literature with series of fascinating, often stirring accounts of neurological oddities he had encountered in his practice.
 The most well-known of these, The Man who Mistook his Wife for a Hat, became an instant best-seller when it was published in 1985, and made Sacks a household name.
 He is also known as the inspiration for the movie Awakenings, a somewhat fictionalized version of his 1973 book of the same name.